umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/Adding-a-Exporttype.md

 Add a new class to your project and have it inherit from `Umbraco.Forms.Core.ExportType` and you have two options when implementing the class.

 ## Basic Example
 When implementing the method `public override string ExportRecords(RecordExportFilter filter)` in your export provider class.
-You simply need to return the final string you wish to write to a file.
-Such as .txt file or .csv and you can perform your logic to build up say a simple comma separated string for a CSV file in the `ExportRecords` method.
+You need to return the final string you wish to write to a file.
+Such as .txt file or .csv and you can perform your logic to build up a comma separated string for a CSV file in the `ExportRecords` method.

 In the constructor of your provider, note that you will need a further two properties, `FileExtension` and `Icon`.
 The FileExtension property is the file extension such as `zip`, `txt` or `csv` of the file you will be generating & serving from the file system as the export file.